-Ray Aviation Scholarship Fund applicants will be the most engaged, excited, and motivated aspiring pilots the chapter has had the pleasure of meeting.
+Ray Aviation Scholarship Fund applicants are the most engaged, excited, and motivated aspiring pilots the chapter has had the pleasure of meeting.
 It will be incumbent upon the chapter to vet local youths to help bring forward the most deserving candidate in their local area.

 Local candidates must meet the following criteria:

 - Minimum of age 15 for glider training

 - Age 16-19 for powered flight training

 - Possession of FAA medical certificate (private pilot students)

 - Be able to begin their flight training within 60 days of receiving the award